-Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a pupil under 18 must immediately report this to the police, personally.
-This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it unless they have good reason not to.
-They should also discuss the case with the DSL and involve children's social care as appropriate.
+Must immediately report this to the police, personally.
+This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate.